The Latest | World leaders call on Iran and Israel to avoid allowing conflict to worsen

-World leaders called on Iran and Israel to try to avoid escalating tensions following the apparent Israeli strike on Friday near an Iranian air base and nuclear facility.
+World leaders called on Iran and Israel to try to avoid escalating tensions following the apparent Israeli airstrike on Friday near an Iranian air base and nuclear facility.

-Group of Seven foreign ministers warned of new sanctions against Iran on Friday for its drone and missile attack on Israel last weekend, and urged both sides to avoid worsening the conflict.
+Group of Seven foreign ministers meeting in Italy warned of new sanctions against Iran for its drone and missile attack on Israel last weekend, and urged both sides to avoid worsening the conflict.

-Meanwhile, an apparent Israeli drone attack on Iran saw troops fire air defenses near the central city of Isfahan.
+Meanwhile, an apparent Israeli strike on Iran saw troops fire air defenses near the central city of Isfahan.
 It came days after Tehran's unprecedented drone-and-missile assault on Israel.

 Israel also carried out a missile strike on an air defense unit in southern Syria, causing material damage, Syria's state-run SANA news agency said, citing a military statement.